codefellows/seattle-java-401d7/class-33/README.md

-# Lecture 33: Dynamo and Related Data
+# Lecture 32: AWS Amplify and DynamoDB

 ## Agenda

 - Announcements
 - Code review
-  - featuring extra RecyclerView practice?
 - Lecture
+  - How AWS and Amplify work
+  - How DynamoDB Works
-  - Related Data in Dynamo
+  - Working with Amplify in Android
 - Lab intro
 - (if time) Whiteboard practice